gustavozantut/yolov5_alpr/README.md

+The main objective is retrieve video output from yolov5 detection on docker while the video is still being analised, allowing us to see detections in real time and save the frames.

 For now i have created a function in utils/plots to save all frames from videos, using the flags --save-frame or save-detected-frame when executing detect.py.
 E.g.: python detect.py --source rtsp://<rtspServerIP>:<rtspServerPort>/stream --save-frame